top of page

 This process requires carefully listening and focus of finding errors, sitting for long hours watching the given script and making the best version of the audio.

 3. MIXING - This is where the audio comes to life.
 Clarity is added to the audio and annoying frequencies are carefully controlled.
-There are hundreds of plugin, and couple of software which can do this job amazingly.
+There are hundreds of plugins, and couple of software which can do this job amazingly.
 But it can get overwhelming for beginners while mixing their audio.
-There are typically a few process which can enhance the audio -
+There are typically a few processes which can enhance the audio -

 Plugin Chain of an audiobook